 - Your employee dress code should always require non-slip footwear, when practical, to keep your staff safe.

-- When hiring cleaners, parking lot attendants, snow removal companies and any other vendor who tends to your premises, make sure your contact includes a hold harmless and indemnity agreement in favor of you, your employee and your business.
+- When hiring cleaners, parking lot attendants, snow removal companies, and any other vendor who tends to your premises, make sure your contract includes a hold harmless and indemnity agreement in favor of you, your employee, and your business.
 As an extra layer of protection, request these vendors add you as an additional insured to their General Liability Policy.
 Taking these steps serves as a way to transfer the risk of maintaining your premises to your vendors.

 Remember, a clean place is a safe place!
 Implementing these tips will go a long way towards keeping your employees and customers accident and injury free!